Program Coordinator: Richard Hutton, LRC 206, Ext. 2452

 Admission Requirements: In addition to the admission requirements established for the college entry into the Associate of Applied Science program in Accounting requires proficiency in high school English and mathematics.
 Students who are not proficient in English and mathematics will be required to correct their deficiencies in developmental courses.
 Proficiency in keyboarding is required.
 Students may enroll in AST 114 to upgrade keyboarding skills.

-Program Requirements: The first two semesters (first year) of the Associate of Applied Science Degree curriculum in Accounting are similar to other curriculums in business.
+Program Requirements: The first two semesters (first year) of the Associate of Applied Science Degree curriculum in Accounting are similar to the AAS degree in Business Technology with a major in Management.
 In the second year, each student will pursue his specialty in Accounting.
 The curriculum will include technical courses in accounting, related areas, general education, and electives.
 Instruction will include both the theoretical concepts and practical applications needed for future success in accounting.
 Each student is urged to consult with his/her counselor and faculty advisor in planning their program and selecting their electives.
 Courses within this curriculum may be applied to a four-year program at the discretion of the admitting institution.
-Upon satisfactory completion of the four-semester curriculum listed, the graduate will be awarded the Associate of Applied Science Degree in Business Technology with a major in Accounting.
+Upon successful completion of the four-semester curriculum listed, the graduate will be awarded the Associate of Applied Science Degree in Business Technology with a major in Accounting.

 Notes on Transfer: Associate of Applied Science Degree programs are designed primarily to provide occupational competence for employment.
 Upon the student’s request, courses may be modified to provide possible transfer acceptability by four-year colleges and universities.
 Transfer options are listed in the footnotes.